What's included, what's next door, what's nearby.

 Cardio and free weights, lower level.

-2 each, in the boathouse, May to October.
+One paddleboard and two kayaks, in the boathouse, May to October.

 300 Mbps fibre.
 Works on the dock.